vvv214/vvv214.github.io/_pages/misc.md

 Personal
 ======
+* I grew up in Zibo, Shandong Province, China.
+I then spent 8 years in Shanghai.
+After that, I've been staying in West Lafayette, IN.
 * Curious about new things.
 * Enthusiastic about optimizing my daily activities.
 * Prefer to finish trivial things first (e.g., I finished this website).